What is a brand?

 Picking a distinctive trademark

 When you are first starting out, it’s important to pick a distinctive trademark for your business.
 You can either brainstorm the name on your own or work with a naming agency.
-Either way, do not pick a name that describes your business or any attributes of your business, as these names may not be entitled trademark protection.
+Either way, don’t pick a name that describes your business or any attributes of your business, as these names may not be entitled trademark protection.
 Instead, choose a name that is either entirely made up or is a combination of words that have an arbitrary meaning for your business.
 For instance, the trademark RAZORFISH as used for advertising agency services is a relatively strong mark.
 On the other hand, a trademark like THE SALAD STATION for restaurant services is not strong and may not even be eligible for protection.
 Once you pick your mark, work with your trademark attorney to search and vet the mark to make sure no one else owns it.
 Your trademark attorney can help guide you through the entire process, help ensure you are using your trademark properly, and help prevent others from using a similar trademark.
 Working with a trademark attorney increases your chances of successfully registering your trademark and provides peace of mind that you have properly vetted your brand name, diminishing the chances that you will have to change your brand name later, which not only is disruptive to your business, but can also be costly and damaging to your business and brand.